-Times Higher Education publishes dodgy university rankings for most Australian universities.
+Times Higher Education publishes dodgy university rankings for Australian universities.

 THE Times university awards